 This course focuses on the normal aging process including healthy adults and frail adults.
 A holistic approach is used in addressing the psychological, sociocultural, physical, and spiritual factors in the context of the individual, family, group, community and population in providing care in a variety of settings where adults reside.
 The challenge of providing care for increasing aging populations will be examined.
-Prerequisites: NUR 3001, NUR 3103, NUR 3303
+Online-RN to BSN Prerequisites: NUR 3103, NUR 3303